aragit/clinical-triage-agentic-orchestrator/README.md

 This repository is built as an **edge-native, privacy-first, zero-dependency reference architecture**.

-Rather than relying on brittle cloud abstractions or cost-intensive GPU infrastructure, this engine is intentionally engineered to run a fully validated, clinical-grade triage loop entirely on **local consumer-grade CPU resources**.
+This engine is intentionally engineered to run a fully validated, clinical-grade triage loop entirely on **local consumer-grade CPU resources**.
 It serves as a highly optimized, blueprint showcasing how to bridge fast-path symbolic guardrails with slow-path quantized neural models—engineered explicitly for local deployment constraints where cloud communication, latency budgets, and absolute data privacy are non-negotiable.

 ---